ClimateImpactLab/energy-code-release-2020/README.md

 ```

 3. (You can skip this step if you do not want to run the impact projections on your own.
 This does not affect your ability of running other scripts, like regression or plotting code.)
-Clone `impact-calculations`, `open-estimate` and `impact-common` into `yourREPO` and install using the following commands:
+Clone `impact-calculations`, `open-estimate` and `impact-common` into `yourREPO` and install using the following commands (Note: You'll need to activate the `energy_env_py3` environment to install the repos):

 ```
 cd <yourREPO>